multiversx/mx-docs/docs/validators/key-management/multikey-nodes.md

 **Do not forget to change the `DestinationShardAsObserver` accordingly for each node.**
 :::

 After starting the multikey nodes, in ~10 minutes, the explorer will reflect the changes.
-All n nodes that run the multikey group will broadcast their identity as an empty string and their names will be `observer`.
+All n nodes that run the multikey group will broadcast their identity as an empty string and their names will be `s14`.
 The BLS keys' identities, on the other hand will have the following names & identities: